DevMountain/angular-assessment-v2/README.md

 ``1``
- Create a basic angular app that includes a mainCtrl,mainService, app.js and routes.js The index.html file is included in this repo so you don't need to add one.
+ Create a basic angular app that includes a mainCtrl, mainService, app.js and routes.js The index.html file is included in this repo so you don't need to add one.

 ``2``
  Setup your router, states, and ui-view so that the home.html loads first.
 Also set up the routes for the about.html, blog.html and pets.html.